ckoval7/pydigi/docs/readme.md

 ## Contributing

 Contributions are welcome!
-Please see the [Project Tracker](project_tracker.md) for current development priorities.
+Please see the [Contributing Guide](contributing.md) for guidelines.

 ## Acknowledgments